JustWhit3/higgs-decay-classification/Reference guides/README_reference_guides.md

 #### Make_model.py ([Link Here](https://github.com/JustWhit3/Software_and_Computing_program/blob/master/Reference%20guides/Make_model.py))

 This document contains the definition and explanation of the "make_model" functions.
-It has been defined this function, in a way to avoid to repeat everytime you define a new DNN model the same code.
+It has been defined this function, in a way to avoid to repeat, everytime you define a new DNN model, the same code.
 This function takes 7 arguments:

 + "layer_sizes" is related to the size of the layers of the network.
 It takes a list of integers.
 + "activation" is related to the activation function that you use.
 It takes a string with the name of the activation function.